What Is Spider Vein Treatment?

 What Kind Of Post-Operative Spider Vein Treatment Care Can I Expect?

-Following the spider vein treatment procedures in Palm Beach, your doctor will apply a leg compression stocking that should be worn for the first few days, which will reduce the chance of bruising, swelling and discoloration of the treated area.
+Following spider vein treatment procedures, your doctor will apply a leg compression stocking.
+That stocking should be worn for the first few days.
+It will reduce the chance of bruising, swelling and discoloration of the treated area.
 You’ll be encouraged to walk around after the procedure, but avoid prolonged periods of standing or sitting as this could cause blood clots.

 The most common side effects of spider vein treatment are slight cramping and itching, but other than that, there is very little down time.
-You’ll be able to return to work immediately, but your doctor may advise you to avoid sun exposure, strenuous exercise and hot water (such as a bath, whirlpool, sauna, etc.) for a few days.
+You’ll be able to return to work immediately.
+However, your doctor may advise you to avoid sun exposure, strenuous exercise and hot water for a few days.

-At the Estetica Institute of the Palm Beaches office, Dr. Greg DeLange & Dr. Arturo Guiloff offer plastic and reconstructive surgery to patients across South Florida including: Palm Beach Gardens, Jupiter, Tequesta and West Palm Beach, Florida.
+At the Estetica Institute of the Palm Beaches office, Dr. Greg DeLange & Dr. Arturo Guiloff offer plastic and reconstructive surgery to patients across South Florida.
+This includes Palm Beach Gardens, Jupiter, Tequesta and West Palm Beach, Florida.

 Dr. Greg DeLange is a highly trained and experienced Board Certified Plastic Surgeon.
 He graduated from the University of Miami School of Medicine and then completed his Surgery Residency at the University of Texas.
 After completing a year as Chief Resident, he followed his General Surgical training with an additional two years of Plastic Surgery Fellowship at the prestigious University of Florida Shands Hospital.
 Dr. DeLange has performed over 20,000 Plastic Surgical cases and is certified by the distinguished American Board of Plastic Surgery.